johnl-m/personal-site/content/pages/posts/jenkins-milestones.md

 else's branch.

 ### Conclusion
-Putting it all together, this gets us to our goal of aborting previous CI/CD builds for a particular branch on a new push,
+Putting it all together, this gets us to our goal of aborting previous CI/CD builds for a particular branch on a new push.
+Depending on the length of your PR check pipelines, and the frequency with which developers push new commits, the savings may be significant!